 If a panel member has a personal relationship with a candidate, for example, a relative or friend, they should tell the chairperson who will decide if the panel member is impartial.
 A replacement panel member may be appointed if there is any uncertainty.
 This also applies to Elected Members involved in the recruitment of Chief Officers.

 Shortlisting should be carried out by the panel.
 Shortlisting will be based on the essential criteria noted in the person profile and desirable criteria if necessary.
 Should a high volume of applications be received for a post, the shortlisting criteria can be enhanced to facilitate shortlisting.

 In the case of interviews for Headteachers and Depute Headteachers, the interview panel should be appointed in accordance with Scottish Schools (Parental Involvement) Act 2006, Appointments (Scotland) Regulations 2007.
 The Appointment Procedure for Headteacher or Depute Headteacher post includes guidance in relation to Parent Council involvement.

 Any attempt to influence the decision of the interview panel in favour of a particular candidate will be considered canvassing.
-This should be referred to the Head of Human Resources and Business Transformation immediately.
+This should be referred to the Chief Governance Officer immediately.

 Guaranteed interview scheme & Positive action